 Paying for Drug Rehab When Uninsured

 It is important to note that getting someone helps with substance use can be very time-sensitive.
-When someone needs help going through the process of getting insured before going to drug rehab is sometimes not possible and adds unnecessary time into the situation.
+When someone needs help going through the process of getting insured before going to a drug rehab in California is sometimes not possible and adds unnecessary time to the situation.

 If an individual isn't eligible for insurance coverage through one of these options, over 1200 facilities offer private pay options.
 Over 400 of these provide a sliding-scale payment that is based on income.
 For example, the less income a person makes, the lower the cost of treatment.